Overmars joins Antwerp in wake of Ajax misconduct scandal | Sports-Games

 - Belgium

-''I want to turn the Ajax page and start a new chapter here,'' Overmars was quoted as saying in Belgian media. ''My departure from Ajax was unfortunate.
+''I want to turn the Ajax page and start a new chapter here,'' Overmars was quoted as saying by Belgian media on Monday. ''My departure from Ajax was unfortunate.
 I have to overcome that and move on, that's what I'm going to do now.
 What happened at Ajax had no influence on my discussions with Antwerp, which went well.
 It will not happen again.''
 Antwerp general manager Sven Jaecques said he did not consult with the female employees of the club before hiring Overmars.

 ''We are also a club that wants to give people a second chance,'' he was quoted as saying.